libtcod/libtcod/README.md

 For Windows users, either running the top-level 'build.bat' script, or opening the solution directly within Visual Studio.

 For all other platforms, you need to make use of the `autotools` support.
 This is a standard approach used for decades, and if you are not familiar with it, you can Bing (or Google) the topic and learn more.
+For example, to build a production library :

+    cd build/autotools
+    ./configure CFLAGS='-O2'
+    make

 ### SDL vs SDL2 ###